 Additionally, Prescott College is always looking for co-instructors for its Grand Canyon Semester course.

 In addition to teaching, many EcoLeague faculty members are engaged in active social and ecological research projects with faculty and/or students at both his/her home institution and other EcoLeague colleges.
 Many of the colleges offer access to various learning facilities including APU’s Kellogg Farm, Dickinson College’s archaeology laboratories, GMC’s membership in The Vermont Genetics Network, Northland College’s Applied Research and Environmental Laboratory and Prescott College’s Kino Bay Center for Cultural and Ecological Studies.

-To promote scholarly collaboration across schools, the EcoLeague will begin its Conference Connections program in fall 2015.
+To promote scholarly collaboration across schools, the EcoLeague offers its Conference Connections program.
 Faculty or staff attending a conference can meet others in their field from a member school over a meal, and then submit their receipt to the EcoLeague.
 Please see our grant section below for more details on this new program.

 Much like the student exchange, the EcoLeague Scholar in Residence program encourages faculty-to-faculty interactions so that individuals can work even more effectively on furthering ideas and projects.
-While in the past this program has mostly involved short (3-14 day) visits, for the 2015-2016 year Northland College and Dickinson College are participating in the first extended faculty exchange.
+While in the past this program has mostly involved short (3-14 day) visits, Northland College and Dickinson College participated in the first extended faculty exchange in 2015-2016.
 Faculty may also choose to visit another college during his/her sabbatical.
 During these visits, the visiting faculty member may meet with others in their field, give a guest lecture to students, give a formal presentation to the college, work with students on various projects, etc. Upon arriving home, the faculty member discusses his/her experience with colleagues via an informal presentation.